Registration begins on Wed 13 April, at 10.00 am

 In order to complete the course you must already have a good command of English.
 The course requires a starting level of B2-C1 ( CEF).

-The lectures will provide a (soft) theoretical understanding of the main development issues – including a focus on economic growth, poverty, taxation and the role of the public sector, amongst others.
-The course will provide an extensive number of applied developing country examples.
+The lectures will provide a theoretical understanding of the issues covered in addition to providing extensive applied examples of the areas covered – including issues of education, health, gender, finance and social protection.
 The course will be complemented with group work exercises and be assessed with a written assignment.